mattermost/docs/source/channels/browse-channels.rst

 .. tip::

-  Want to see all of the channels you're already a member of?
-Can't find a specific private channel?
+  Want to see all of the channels you're already a member of, or can't find a specific private channel?
 Using a browser or the desktop app, select **Find Channel** in the channel sidebar to see all of the channels you're currently a member of across all of your teams, including public and private channels, direct and group messages, channels with unread messages, and threads.
 Channels you have `muted </channels/set-channel-preferences.html#mute-channel>`__ aren't included in results.

 Revisit recent channels
 -----------------------